 Dingel and Neiman report the variation of shares of jobs across cities, occupations, and industries.
 The industry classification used in the paper broadly matches with the ANZSIC06 industry classification we use in NZ.

 Here are the total number of jobs in NZ by industry in the 2018 year (averaged), and the implied number that could work from home by broad-group.
+To apply in such jobs, a team such as a jobs talent acquisition handles it.

 Source: Infoshare Stats NZ, and the weights in Dingel and Neiman.